David Harvey (footballer): Life after football

 He retired from football at the age of 37 years.
 He managed a public house at Stamford Bridge, near York.
 He then became a postman, saying, "The sorting office atmosphere was like a dressing room".

-In 1994, with his second wife, June (and their five children), he bought a 150-year-old stone cottage with 10 acres of farmland on Sanday in Scotland's Orkney Islands.
+In 1994, with his second wife, June (and their five children), he bought a 150-year-old stone cottage with 10 acres of farmland on Sanday in Orkney.
 He again worked as a postman.

 On 24 December 2009, he suffered a heart attack, from which he recovered.

-In July 2020 Harvey relocated to Lockerbie near Dumfries for greater accessibility to his grandchildren in comparison to Orkney.
+In July 2020 Harvey relocated to Lochmaben near Dumfries for greater accessibility to his grandchildren in comparison to Orkney.